feathersjs-ecosystem/feathers-mongodb-management/README.md

 > Feathers service adapters for managing MongoDB databases, users and collections

-**This plugin is under heavy development, updates will be pushed frequently.
+**This plugin is under alpha-testing, breaking changes could be pushed unexpectedly.
 As a consequence it should be considered unstable, not yet ready for production use.**

 ## Installation